Amy Sayer: International career

-Debut and First Appearances
+National youth teams

-Sayer made her international youth debut on 25 August 2016, in a 28–0 defeat over Palestine, played at Vietnam.
-She marked her debut with one goal and seven assists in the first half of the match.
-She followed the first cap with three more dominating displays against Hong Kong (14–0), Iraq (8–0) and Vietnam (6–0).
+Sayer made her international youth debut as a midfielder for the Australia women's national under-17 soccer team (Junior Matildas) in the 2017 AFC U-16 Championship qualifiers on 25 August 2016, in a 28–0 defeat over Palestine U-17, held in Hanoi, Vietnam.
+She marked her debut with a goal in the first half of that match.
+Sayer followed her first cap in three more dominating displays by the Junior Matildas against Hong Kong (14–0), Iraq (8–0) and Vietnam (6–0).

-At the age of 14 years old, Sayer earned her first call up to the U-20 squad for the AFC Pre-qualifiers in November 2016.
-She made two appearances in two games, playing full minutes and scoring two goals.
-Following her debut tournament, Sayer was reselected in the Young Matilda's squad for the friendly series against USA and Canada in July 2017, and for the 2017 AFC Qualification Tournament held in China where she made four more appearances in the group stage and final series.
-She made another appearance in the 2018 friendly match against Thailand where she scored one goal.
+In October 2016, while still 14 years old, Sayer, as a forward, earned her first call up to the Young Matildas (under-20s) for the 2017 AFC pre-qualifiers held in Nanjing, China in November 2016.
+She made two appearances in the team's games, and scored two goals.
+Following her debut tournament, Sayer was reselected in the Young Matilda's squad for a friendly series against visitors USA and Canada in July 2017, held in Canberra, and for the 2017 AFC U-19 Women's Championship held in Nanjing, China in mid-October.
+She made four more appearances, as a midfielder, during the group stage and final series.